tinkercademy-bootcamp/chat-project-mayankgoel2005/exercise-4/README.md

 ## Experiments in Performance

 - Is it better to have many small files spread across many directories, or a few large files across fewer directories?
+  - Small files: easier to manage, better for teamwork.
+  - Large files: faster to compile, simpler structure.
+  - Depends on project size and team needs.
 - Is there a difference in compilation time between the two?
+  - Yes, many small files may increase compilation time due to overhead, while few large files may compile faster.
 - How can you assess performance other than compilation speed?
+  - Consider code readability, maintainability, and how changes in one part of the code affect other parts.